epimed/ai4omics-practical-session/README.md

 The second task is available in the file `task2.ipynb`.

-Please following the instructions in the notebook and try to complete this task by yourself.
+Please follow the instructions in the notebook and perform the exercises.

 You can check the solution of the Task 2 with step-by-step explanations and comments in the video below (16 min).